-(D) If the staff, public counsel, or other party receives information which has not been submitted in compliance with 4 CSR 240-3.163(8), it shall notify the electric utility within ten (10) days of the electric utility’s filing of an application or tariff sheets to adjust DSIM rates and identify the information required.
-The electric utility shall submit the information identified by the party, or shall notify the party that it believes the information submitted was in compliance with the requirements of 4 CSR 240-3.163(8), within ten (10) days of the request.
-A party who notifies the electric utility it believes the electric utility has not submitted all the information required by 4 CSR 240-3.163(8) and as ordered by the commission in a previous proceeding and receives notice from the electric utility that the electric utility believes it has submitted all required information may file a motion with the commission for an order directing the electric utility to produce that information, i.e., a motion to compel.
+(F) If the staff, public counsel, or other party receives information which has not been submitted in compliance with section (4)(A), it shall notify the electric utility within ten (10) days of the electric utility’s filing of an application or tariff sheets to adjust DSIM rates and identify the information required.
+The electric utility shall submit the information identified by the party, or shall notify the party that it believes the information submitted was in compliance with the requirements of section (4)(A), within ten (10) days of the request.
+A party who notifies the electric utility it believes the electric utility has not submitted all the information required by section (4)(A)and as ordered by the commission in a previous proceeding and receives notice from the electric utility that the electric utility believes it has submitted all required information may file a motion with the commission for an order directing the electric utility to produce that information, i.e., a motion to compel.
 While the commission is considering the motion to compel, the processing timeline for the adjustment to increase DSIM rates shall be suspended.
 If the commission then issues an order requiring the information be submitted, the time necessary for the information to be submitted shall further extend the processing timeline for the adjustment to increase DSIM rates.
 For good cause shown, the commission may further suspend this timeline.
-Any delay in submitting sufficient information in compliance with 4 CSR 240-3.163(8) or a commission order in a previous proceeding in a request to decrease DSIM rates shall not alter the processing timeline.
+Any delay in submitting sufficient information in compliance with section (4)(A)or a commission order in a previous proceeding in a request to decrease DSIM rates shall not alter the processing timeline.

 (5) Implementation of DSIM.
 Once a DSIM is approved, modified, or discontinued by the commission, the utility may request deferral accounting using the utility’s latest approved weighted average cost of capital until the utility’s next general rate proceeding.
 At the time of filing the general rate proceeding subsequent to DSIM approval, modification, or discontinuance, the commission shall use an interim rate adjustment order to implement the approved, modified, or discontinued DSIM.

 (A) Duration of DSIM.
-Once a DSIM is approved by the commission, it shall remain in effect for a term of not more than of all four () years unless the commission earlier authorizes the modification or discontinuance of the DSIM, although an electric utility shall submit proposed tariff sheets to implement interim semi-annual adjustments to its DSIM rates between general rate proceedings.
+Once a DSIM is approved by the commission, it shall remain in effect to allow full recovery of all DSIM revenue requirements , or for the term otherwise ordered by the commission.
+The commission may authorize the modification or discontinuance of the DSIM, or change the duration previously approved.
+The electric utility shall submit proposed tariff sheets to implement interim adjustments to its DSIM rates between general rate proceedings.

-(B) If the utility has an implemented DSIM, the electric utility shall file a general rate proceeding within four (4) yearsafter the effective date of the commission order implementing the DSIM, assuming the maximum statutory suspension of the rates so filed.
+During the term of an approved DSIM, any party to the application for a utility’s filing for demand-side program approval may propose to the modifications to the DSIM.
+The utility may apply to modify the DSIM programs per 20-.093(2).

-(6) Disclosure on customers’ bills.
+(6) Disclosure.
 Regardless of whether or not the utility requests adjustments of its DSIM rates between general rate proceedings, any amounts charged under a DSIM approved by the commission, including any utility incentives allowed by the commission, shall be separately disclosed on each customer’s bill.
 Proposed language regarding this disclosure shall be submitted to and approved by the commission before it appears on customers’ bills.
+The disclosure shall also appear on the utility’s websites.